prestodb/presto-yarn/README.md

 411474867                     20 files
 ```

+# Presto-YARN deployment

+Presto on YARN can be set up either manually using Apache Slider or via Ambari Slider Views if you are planning to use HDP distribution.

-## Preparing other slider specific configuration
+## Presto App Package configuration

-* Copy the presto-yarn-package/src/main/resources/appConfig.json and presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json to a local file naming appConfig.json and resources.json respectively.
+Follow the steps here and configure the presto-yarn configuration files to match your cluster requirements.
+The main configuration options are available at presto-yarn-package/src/main/resources directory in the repository. appConfig.json and resources-[singlenode|mutlinode].json files are the two major configuration files you need to configure before you can get Presto running on YARN.
+Copy the presto-yarn-package/src/main/resources/appConfig.json and presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json to a local file naming appConfig.json and resources.json respectively.
 Update these sample json files with whatever configurations you want to have for Presto.
 If you are ok with the default values in the sample file you can just use them as-is.

+### appConfig.json

 * If site.global.singlenode property in appConfig.json is set to true the master node will be set to run both coordinator and worker (singlenode mode).
 For multi-node set up, site.global.singlenode in appConfig.json should be set to false.
-* The multinode presto-yarn-package/src/main/resources/rresources-multinode.json sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
-If there are insufficient number of nodemanager nodes in your cluster to accomodate the number of workers requested, the application launch will fail.
 * Make jdk8 the default java or add it to "java_home" in your appConfig.json
 * The data directory (added in appConfig.json eg: /var/presto/) should be pre-created on all nodes and must be owned by user yarn, otherwise slider will fail to start Presto with permission errors.
 *  Presto's jvm.config must be configured using ``site.global.jvm_args`` in appConfig.json.
 Since Presto needs the jvm.config format to be a list of options, one per line, this property must be a String representation of list of strings.
 Each entry of this list will be a new line in your jvm.config.
 For example the configuration should look like: